 Alleged Voter Harassment and Intimidation Incident Raises Concerns in Whittier

 Whittier, California - Following the recent municipal elections in Whittier, reports of alleged voter harassment and intimidation have surfaced, prompting concerns about the integrity of the electoral process.
 Whittier 360 News Network received a message from Maggie Moe, an unsuccessful city council candidate, who claimed that voters were subjected to intimidation near polling places.
-Moe provided two videos as evidence, one featuring a young woman, Crystal Ramos, who expressed feeling intimidated by individuals engaging in electioneering activities at a local park, which coincidentally hosted a polling center.
+Moe submitted two videos as evidence, one of which featured a young woman expressing that she felt intimidated by individuals engaged in electioneering at a public park that also served as a polling location.

-Upon contacting the Whittier City Clerk's Office for clarification, City Clerk Rigo emphasized the importance of reporting instances of intimidation or electioneering to the authorities.
-While City Clerk Garcia confirmed Ramos's registration and voting activity, it is important to underscore the need for concrete evidence to substantiate allegations of voter harassment.
+Upon contacting the Whittier City Clerk’s Office for clarification, City Clerk Rigo Garcia emphasized the importance of reporting any instances of intimidation or electioneering to the appropriate authorities.
+Garcia also confirmed that the individual in the video was registered and did vote in the election.
+However, it is important to underscore that allegations of voter harassment require clear, substantiated evidence.

-In addition to Ramos's account, Moe shared another video alleging voter intimidation.
-However, upon review, it was unclear whether the recorded activities occurred in proximity to a polling center, and the individuals depicted were merely advocating for voter participation without endorsing specific candidates.
+In addition to the account captured in the first video, Moe submitted a second video alleging voter intimidation.
+However, upon review, it was unclear whether the activities in that footage occurred near a polling place or whether the individuals shown were simply encouraging voter participation without promoting any specific candidate.

 Furthermore, attempts to implicate supporters of other candidates in electioneering activities were refuted, as distributing campaign flyers is well within the bounds of legal political expression.
 Accusations were made against Whittier mayoral candidate Rolando Cano that were quickly and easily refuted as we found them to be false.